-- 5.3.1 Council will only make investments with approved institutions which have an A rating as per Appendix A. - 5.3.2 Not more than 30% of available funds will be placed with a single institution. - 5.3.3 Council must regularly monitor its investment portfolio and when appropriate liquidate an investment that no longer has the minimum acceptable credit rating as specified in 4.4.1 above.
+- 5.3.1 Council will only make investments with approved institutions which have an A rating as per Appendix A. - 5.3.2 Not more than 30% of available funds will be placed with a single institution.
+This does not apply to funds to section 5.4 of this policy. - 5.3.3 Council must regularly monitor its investment portfolio and when appropriate liquidate an investment that no longer has the minimum acceptable credit rating as specified in 4.4.1 above.